 Types of plan Sites to scan for and check Names of sites selected 5.
 Plans that could affect mobile species Sites whose qualifying features include mobile species which may be affected by the plan irrespective of the location of the plan's proposals or whether the species would be in or out of the site when they might be affected.
 (Includes sites with mobile species, or species dependent on mobile species, that could be found in the plan area and on which there is a realistic chance of impact.)
 Lough Foyle Ramsar Site Lough Foyle SPA Owenkillew SAC Pettigoe Plateau SPA River Faughan and Tributaries SAC River Foyle and Tributaries SAC River Roe and Tributaries SAC Skerries and Causeway SAC The Maidens SAC Upper Ballinderry River SAC Donegal Bay SPA (Rol) Gweedore Bay and Islands SAC (Rol) Horn Head and Rinclevan SAC (Rol) Pettigo Plateau Nature Reserve SPA (Rol) Lough Derg (Donegal) SPA (Rol) Lough Foyle SPA (Rol) Lough Swilly SPA (Rol) River Finn SAC (Rol) 6.
-Plans that could increase recreational pressure on international sites potentially vulnerable or sensitive to such pressure Such International site in the plan area (Includes sites with mobile species, or species dependent on mobile species, that could be found in the plan area and on which there a realistic chance of impact.)
+Plans that could increase recreational pressure on European sites potentially vulnerable or sensitive to such pressure Such European site in the plan area (Includes sites with mobile species, or species dependent on mobile species, that could be found in the plan area and on which there a realistic chance of impact.)
 Lough Foyle Ramsar Site Lough Foyle SPA River Faughan and Tributaries SAC River Foyle and Tributaries SAC 7.
 Plans that would increase the amount of development Sites in the plan area or beyond that are used for, or could be affected by, water abstraction irrespective of distance from the plan area.
 (Applies if there is insufficient water supply for the plan period is identified by NI Water.)
-Lough Swilly SPA Lough Swilly SAC Sites used for, or could be affected by, discharge of effluent from waste water treatment works or other waste management streams serving the plan area, irrespective of distance from the plan area.
-(Sites in or downstream of the plan area which are connected to settlements within the plan area Lough Foyle Ramsar Site Lough Foyle SPA Owenkillew SAC River Faughan and Tributaries SAC River Foyle and Tributaries SAC River Roe and Tributaries SAC Upper Ballinderry River SAC Lough Foyle SPA (RoI) Lough Swilly SAC (RoI) Lough Swilly SPA (RoI) River Finn SAC (RoI) Sites that could be affected by the provision of new or extended transport or other infrastructure All sites
+None - evidence has been provided that there is sufficient water supply for the plan period therefore there cannot be pressures from water abstraction.
+Sites used for, or could be affected by, discharge of effluent from waste water treatment works or other waste management streams serving the plan area, irrespective of distance from the plan area.
+(Sites in or downstream of the plan area which are connected to settlements within the plan area.
+Lough Foyle Ramsar Site Lough Foyle SPA Owenkillew SAC River Faughan and Tributaries SAC River Foyle and Tributaries SAC River Roe and Tributaries SAC Upper Ballinderry River SAC Lough Foyle SPA (RoI) Lough Nageage SAC (RoI) Lough Swilly SAC (RoI) Lough Swilly SPA (RoI) River Finn SAC (RoI) Sites that could be affected by the provision of new or extended transport or other infrastructure None